 Conclusion

 But you know what?
 It’s been incredible.
 By learning to delegate effectively, focus on outcomes, and communicate like a boss (pun absolutely intended), I’ve discovered a whole new way to make an impact.
+A year after I started implementing the steps outlined in this post, the team output increased, team members grew stronger together, communicated more confidently and collaborated more actively than ever.

 So, whether you’re thinking about making the leap to management or you’re already in the thick of it, remember that great engineering management isn’t just about technical know-how.
-It’s about empowering your team, focusing on what really matters, and sometimes, finding just the right emoji to express your thoughts in Slack.
+It’s about empowering your team, focusing on what really matters, and sometimes, finding just the right emoji to express your thoughts and feelings in Slack.